d2l-ai/d2l-en/chapter_multilayer-perceptrons/weight-decay.md

 is to add its norm as a penalty term to the problem of minimizing the loss.
 Thus we replace our original objective,
-*minimizing the prediction loss on the training labels*,+ction loss and the penalty term*.
+*minimizing the prediction loss on the training labels*, with new objective,
+*minimizing the sum of the prediction loss and the penalty term*.
 Now, if our weight vector grows too large, our learning algorithm might focus on minimizing the weight norm $\| \mathbf{w} \|^2$